 Neighbourhood Investment Platform (NIP) is a mechanism aimed at mobilising additional funding to finance capital-intensive infrastructure projects in EU partner countries covered by the European Neighbourhood Policy (ENP) in sectors such as transport, energy, environment and social development.
 The NIP also supports the private sector, mainly through investment grants and risk capital operations targeting small and medium-sized enterprises.

-NIP strives to pool grant resources from the EU budget and the EU Member States and to use them to leverage loans from European Financial Institutions as well as contributions from the ENP partner countries themselves.
+NIP strives to pool grant resources from the EU budget and the EU Member States and use them to leverage loans from European Financial Institutions as well as contributions from the ENP partner countries themselves.
 In this way, the EU backs its neighbours’ priorities and supports them in carrying out key investments and boosting economic development.